riteshverma312/riteshverma312/README.md

 - 👋 Hi, I’m Ritesh Verma
-- 👀 I’m interested in  Explainable AI, ML, Big Data, Natural Language Processing.
+- 👀 I’m interested in ML, Big Data, Explainable AI.
-- 🌱 I’m currently learning Big Data
+- 🌱 I’m currently learning Machine Learning
 - 💞️ I’m looking to collaborate on new projects
-- 📫 How to reach me : https://www.linkedin.com/in/riteshv7/
+- 📫 How to reach me : https://www.linkedin.com/in/riteshv7/ or riteshverma312@gmail.com

 <!---
 riteshverma312/riteshverma312 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.